wso2/docs-ei/en/streaming-integrator/docs/guides/handling-errors.md

 ### WAIT

-This on-error action is only applicable to publishing errors, and therefore it can be only used with sinks.
+This on-error action is only applicable to errors that occur when publishing data, and therefore it can be only used with sinks.
 Here, the thread waits in the `back-off and re-trying` state, and reconnects once the connection is re-established.

 ```
 @sink(type = 'http', on.error='WAIT', blocking.io='true',